frankforte/quantumphp/README.md

 Finally, hit F12 in your browser to open developer tools, and view the output under the "console" tab.

+## Known bug

+If you have multiple tabs open in Firefox with the developer tools console open, the log will sometimes appear on one of the other tabs.
+Closing those tabs or the console on those tabs appears to prevent the issue.

 Please submit any issues you have: https://github.com/frankforte/quantumphp/issues